Arnav2Prasad/C_Knowledge_Graph_project/README.md

 # Knowledge_Graph

-This project puts forward a fundamental kernel-level implementation of a Knowledge Graph (KG).
+This project puts forward a fundamental implementation of a Knowledge Graph (KG).

 The proposed system demonstrates that querying a KG, which stores millions of data points, is remarkably fast.